edmund870/2024-IMC-Global-Trading-Challenge/README.md

 Although the IV was computed at T<sub>0</sub>, to avoid hardcoding parameters and a repeat of Round 3, IV was computed using Newton-Raphson method and cached for each iteration.
 The mean IV across a time period of 200 iterations was used to compute the call price.

 Delta hedging was also employed to hedge against unfavorable movements in the option price.
-Delta of `COCONUT_COUPON` was computed and positions in `COCONUT` were adjusted accordingly: long if `COCONUT COUPON` was short, and vice versa.
+Delta of `COCONUT_COUPON` was computed and positions in `COCONUT` were adjusted accordingly: long if `COCONUT_COUPON` was short, and vice versa.

 Refinements were also made to Round 3 strategy, incorporating rolling means of the premium / spread for the respective products.

-It was noticed that the function for humidity is a smoothed graph and `ORCHID` prices moved in the same direction as humidity.
-A condition, identifying the max/min point of humidity was introduced to determine the trade of `ORCHID`.
+It was noticed that the function for humidity is a smoothed graph and `ORCHIDS` prices moved in the same direction as humidity.
+A condition, identifying the max/min point of humidity was introduced to determine the trade of `ORCHIDS`.

 **Round 4 Results: 280 / 9,140**